liamfiddler/eleventy-plugin-lazyimages/readme.md

 # Lazy image loader plugin for 11ty

 A plugin for [11ty](https://www.11ty.io/) that:

-1. Scans for IMG elements in your markup
+🔍 Finds IMG elements in your markup

-2. Adds the source image width and height attributes to the element
+💉 Injects the source image width and height attributes to the element

-3. Defers loading of the image until it is in/near the viewport (lazy loading)
+🔜 Defers loading of the image until it is in/near the viewport (lazy loading)

-4. Generates + displays a blurry low-res placeholder until the image has loaded
+🖼️ Displays a blurry low-res placeholder until the image has loaded

 This plugin supports:
 - Any 11ty template format that outputs to a .html file